noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 			- the mainway to access all the clients owned by the active service worker

+## cache
+  - just use IDB - fuck cache
+  - represents the storage for request/response object pairs that are cached as part of the serviceworker lifecycle
+  - global object on the service worker that allows us to store assets delivered by responses, and keyed by their requests
+  - works in a similar way to the browser’s standard cache, but it is specific to your domain

+### CacheStorage
+  - the storage for cache objects
+  - provides
+    - a master directory of all the named caches that a ServiceWorker can access
+    - maintains a mapping of string names to corresponding Cache objects

 ## service workers
 	- [service worker global scope](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerGlobalScope)
 	- [notification click has a really good example](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerGlobalScope/notificationclick_event)